Lorado Taft

 Lorado Zadok Taft (April 29, 1860 – October 30, 1936) was an American sculptor, writer and educator.
+Part of the American Renaissance movement, his monumental pieces include, Fountain of Time, Spirit of the Great Lakes, and The Eternal Indian.
 His 1903 book, The History of American Sculpture, was the first survey of the subject and stood for decades as the standard reference.
-He has been credited with helping to advance the status of women as sculptors.
+With what were seen as progressive views on the subject, he has been credited with helping to advance the status of women as sculptors.

 Taft was the father of U.S. Representative Emily Taft Douglas, father-in-law to her husband, U.S. Senator Paul Douglas, and a distant relative of U.S. President William Howard Taft.

 Early years and education

 Taft was born in Elmwood, Illinois.
 His parents were Don Carlos Taft and Mary Lucy Foster.
 His father was a professor of geology at the Illinois Industrial University (later renamed the University of Illinois at Urbana–Champaign).
 He lived much of his childhood at 601 E. John Street, Champaign, Illinois, near the center of the UIUC campus.
-The house, now known as the Taft House was built by his father in 1873.
-It was purchased by the university in 1949 and moved about one mile southeast.
+The house, now known as the Taft House, was built by his father in 1873.
+It was purchased by the university in 1949 and moved about one mile southeast in 1981.
 After being homeschooled by his parents, Taft earned his bachelor's degree (1879) and master's degree (1880) at Illinois Industrial University.

 After his master's degree, he left for Paris to study sculpture, attending the École nationale supérieure des Beaux-Arts from 1880 to 1883, where he studied with Augustin Dumont, Jean-Marie Bonnassieux, and Gabriel Thomas.
 His record there was outstanding; he was cited as "top man" in his studio and twice exhibited at the Salon.